Joel L. Nitzkin, MD, MPH, DPA

 Faculty appointment at the level of Associate Clinical Professor, Virginia Commonwealth University, School of Medicine, Department of Epidemiology and Community Health (Richmond, VA).
-This appointment is to enable me to function as part-time clinical faculty for purposes of providing both on-site and distance-based instruction in policy and management skills and help develop a translation research agenda.
+This appointment is to enable me to function as part-time clinical faculty for purposes of providing both on-site and distance-based instruction in policy and management skills and help develop research agendas.
 September 2007 through June 2010.

-Principal Investigator on a locally funded project to develop Needs Assessment and Strategic Plan for the New Orleans Health Department, 2003.
+Principal Investigator on a locally funded project to do a Needs Assessment and develop a Strategic Plan for the New Orleans Health Department, 2003.

-Principal Investigator on a Substance Abuse and Mental Health Administration (SAMHSA) project to review the literature on preventive mental health services that should be implemented in healthcare settings.
+Principal Investigator on federally funded (SAMHSA) project to review the literature on preventive mental health services that should be implemented in healthcare settings.
 The final report includes over 500 bibliographic references and the evidence base, description of interventions and guidelines for planning and evaluation of 15 clinical preventive behavioral health services, covering all age groups.
 2002 to 2004.
 This report was published as a 180 page “clinical update” monograph.
 It is accessible on the Internet and is now in its second printing.

 Consultant to Ochsner Health Plan, New Orleans for disease management and quality assurance in preparation for NCQA site visit.
 All materials generated by JLN secured “full” acceptance by the NCQA review team.
 2001.

-Policy adviser for development of integrated set of management information systems for the El Paso County Department of Health, Colorado Springs, CO, 2000.
+Policy advisor for development of integrated set of management information systems for the El Paso County Department of Health, Colorado Springs, CO, 2000

 Medical Director, LifeStyle Directions, Inc., Monaca, PA, 1996 to 2000 – provision of medical, epidemiological and policy guidance to LDI relative to their family of health risk assessment questionnaires, report forms and program components.